andrewkryzanek/SEMINAR/Alan/summaries/GIT_LAB1.md

 ```
 # On branch master
-# Your branch is ahead of 'origin/master' by 2 commits.
-#
 # Changes not staged for commit:
 #   (use "git add <file>..." to update what will be committed)
 #   (use "git checkout -- <file>..." to discard changes in working directory)
 #
-#	modified:   GIT_LAB1.Rmd
 #	modified:   GIT_LAB1.html
 #	modified:   GIT_LAB1.md
 #